3D Modeling and Automated Measurement of Concrete Cracks via Segment Anything Refinement and Visual Inertial LiDAR Fusion: Generalized Concrete Crack Segmentation

-The 2D segmentation pipeline aim to get accurate crack segmentation mask over images on unseen scenarios, based on the previous work \citep{wang2019panet}, this process can be adopted as the following few-shot training and testing protocols.
+The 2D segmentation pipeline aims to get accurate crack segmentation masks over images from previously unseen scenarios.
+Following the few-shot learning framework established by \cite{wang2019panet}, a training and testing protocol is adopted that distinguishes between seen and unseen domains.